 Medicines currently available in the United States for inducing abortion are:

 - Misoprostol.
-This hormone softens and opens (dilates) the Reference cervix Opens New Window and triggers uterine contractions.
+This hormone softens and opens (dilates) the cervix and triggers uterine contractions.
 Misoprostol used alone may end a pregnancy but is much more effective when used with other medicines, such as mifepristone or methotrexate, in first-trimester abortions.

 - Mifepristone and misoprostol.
 Mifepristone, also known as Mifeprex or RU-486, blocks the effects of the hormone progesterone.
-This stops the Reference placenta Opens New Window's growth, softens the cervix, and makes the uterus ready for labor.
+This stops the placenta 's growth, softens the cervix, and makes the uterus ready for labor.
 Misoprostol is then used to start contractions to clear the uterus of all tissue.